 THE TRAILERS AND THEIR CUSTOMERS

-Towmaster, Inc., has their own Parts Department that not only services its dealers, but also services its customers with trailer or truck equipment parts, no matter what brand they have.
+Towmaster has its own Parts Department that not only services its dealers but also services its customers with trailer or truck equipment parts, no matter what brand they have.
 Customers will find hitches, wheels, tires, jack stands, lights, wiring, and much more.
 If not in stock, the part is quickly ordered so the customer can be back on the road in little time.
-They also have an online store where you can order common trailer items.

-The future of Towmaster, Inc., shows tremendous growth in both trailers and trucks.
+In 2017, the Towmaster company was purchased by Monroe Truck Equipment, creating a new business unit named Monroe Towmaster, LLC.
+This gives Towmaster and its customer’s even more opportunities for creating a stronger company.
+Improved lead times, deeper market penetration, and even better service on top of our already superb one-on-one customer relationships can be realized with Towmaster’s growth opportunity.
 Customers who own Towmasters are repeat customers.
 They see the reliability, the craftsmanship, and the quality.
 With standard equipment to fit most needs and quality customers can see, it is no wonder other trailer manufacturers compare their models to a Towmaster trailer.